strawberry-graphql/strawberry-django/docs/references/resolvers.md

 # Resolvers

-Basic resolvers are generated automatically.
-Developer need to define the type and library handles the rest.
+Basic resolvers are generated automatically once the types are declared.

-However it is possible to overwrite them by writing own resolvers.
+However it is possible to override them with custom resolvers.

 ## Sync resolvers

 ```python
 # types.py
 from strawberry import auto
 from typing import List
 from . import models